Inspiration and Advice

 As a beginner, you probably don’t want to spend a fortune especially if you’re not even sure you’ll like skiing yet.
 We’d suggest somewhere like TK Maxx to pick up some bargains or you can even rent for the first time and then pick up some deals in the spring (Two Seasons have some great discounts or any online retailer).
 Try renting from Ski Togs.
 We haven’t tried them yet but it looks easy enough to us.
 Failing that see if you can borrow a friend’s ski gear.

-For our flexiski operated chalets (Chalet des Cascades, The Loft at 272, the Amalien Haus and the Little Haus) you can leave your hairdryer at home safe in the knowledge that every room has one.
+For our flexiski operated chalets (Chalet des Cascades, The Loft at 272, Chalet Ophelia, Chalet Amalien Haus and Chalet Little Haus) you can leave your hairdryer at home safe in the knowledge that every room has one, unless of course you love your all singing, all dancing, super powerful one, in which case, bring it.
 For hotels you will have to check the ‘in room amenities’ on the hotel pages on our website, most hotels will have hairdryers but it’s always worth double checking, give us a ring if you’re still unsure.

 Megeve is always great for beginners, plenty of gentle slopes and a fantastic town so it’s not just about the skiing.
 Courchevel is also a safe bet.
 Trysil in Norway offers fantastic skiing for beginners and a great ski school, learn to ski in the home of skiing!
-Or if you like the look of Austria then Obergurgl and Lech are nice choices.
+Or if you like the look of Austria then Obergurgl is also a great choice.

 We know and love Europe but sometimes you just fancy something different.
 I like to think of it as comparing a beach holiday in Spain to one in Barbados; essentially they're similar but there’s definitely big differences.